vtbag/inspection-chamber/README.md

 ## !!!
 News !!!

-Improved error handling.
+In addition to CSS animations of pseudo-elements, the Chamber can now also handle animations of pseudo-elements started using the Web Animation API.

-For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)
+For latest changes, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

 ## What happened so far:

+> Improved error handling

 > Names in the Animation Groups panel are now shown in the order in which the transition groups appear as children of the `::view-transition` pseudo-element.
 This makes it easier to understand how the individual groups overlap during rendering.